Mario Gigante

-Mario "the Shadow" Gigante (November 4, 1923 – March 10, 2022) was an American mobster in New York City who served as caporegime for the Genovese crime family.
+Mario "The Shadow" Gigante (November 4, 1923 – March 10, 2022) was an American mobster in New York City who served as a caporegime for the Genovese crime family.
 He was the elder brother of late family boss Vincent "The Chin" Gigante.

 Biography

 Gigante was born in Greenwich Village, Manhattan, to Salvatore Esposito Vulgo Gigante (April 26, 1900 – April 1979), a jewel engraver, and Yolonda Santasilia-Gigante (1902 – May 10, 1997), a seamstress and maternal niece of Dolores Santasilia.
 His parents and aunt were first-generation immigrants from Naples, Italy, and never learned the English language.
 Vincent and his extended family relatives settled in New York City and Westchester County including Connecticut and Massachusetts.
 He had four brothers, Vincent, Pasquale A. Gigante (October 18, 1921 – January 7, 1983) and Ralph Gigante (March 14, 1930 – 1994), who followed his brother Vincent into a life of organized crime.
 His last brother Louis Gigante became an ordained Roman Catholic priest at St. Athanasius Church in the South Bronx and city councilman.
-Gigante had two sons Salvatore and Louis.
+Gigante had two sons, Salvatore and Louis.
 His son Salvatore would follow him into a life of organized crime.